 Mustaches for Kids is all about exploiting the philanthropic space on your face.
-It’s simple: you get to grow a mustache and look devilishly handsome and your friends give you money because they’re jealous… and because it goes to a damn fine cause!
+It’s simple: you get to grow a mustache (or whatever) and look devilishly handsome and your friends give you money because they’re jealous… and because it goes to a damn fine cause!
 Here’s a quick overview of the fundraising side of things and answers to some questions you’re likely to encounter when trying to gather donations.

 Where Does the Money Go?

 Every cent you raise goes straight to the Make-a-Wish Foundation (Eastern Ontario Chapter, based right here in Ottawa serving as far west as Kingston and everything in between).
 They grant wishes to children with terminal or life-threatening illnesses.

 This isn’t like minor hockey where you have to move a quota of chocolate bars, but please take the fundraising aspect seriously.
 Some growers raise as little as $25 and some as much as $5000.
 Most of us fall somewhere in between.
 If you’re in this to just grow a mustache and have fun, then do it on your own time.
 If you’re growing with M4K, you do need to raise money.
 Trust us, it’s not hard!
 We’ve even attached a pledge sheet to make it super easy for you.

 How Do I Find People to Donate Money?